subliminal/fuelphp-mongosession/README.md

 Warning
 -------

-This is still VERY much in Beta.
-I haven't even tested all of the methods yet, let alone get to UnitTesting.
-Don't use this in production but PLEASE use it in development, and let me know if there are issues (or, PR if you are awesome).
+This is still in beta.
+It's not alpha anymore and is being used in production, but in my own project.
+Please test extensivly on your own system, and if you have any issues, patches, or changes, fixes and bug reports are welcome!